lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)**

-### 2. Viewing your Team Data.
-- Clicking "Apply" in the Select Clinics to Generate Report Data column pulls your Patient Level Data.
-(We will not do this in-session today.)
-- This will pull all clinics used in the last two years.
-- To zoom in on the data and view it clearly, hover in the upper right hand corner of the screen until a set of icons appear.
+- Note: To zoom in on the data and view it clearly, hover in the upper right hand corner of the screen until a set of icons appear.
 Click on the square "Focus Mode" icon.
 Hit "Back to Report" to return to the previous view.

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_focus_mode_data_tabs.gif?raw=true)](#DontLink)